Gladstone Capital Co. (NASDAQ:GLAD) Plans $0.07 Monthly Dividend

 Gladstone Capital Co.
-(NASDAQ:GLAD – Get Rating) declared a monthly dividend on Thursday, April 14th, investing.com reports.
-Stockholders of record on Friday, April 22nd will be paid a dividend of 0.0675 per share by the investment management company on Friday, April 29th.
-This represents a $0.81 dividend on an annualized basis and a dividend yield of 6.63%.
-The ex-dividend date of this dividend is Thursday, April 21st.
+(NASDAQ:GLAD – Get Rating) declared a monthly dividend on Friday, April 15th, Wall Street Journal reports.
+Investors of record on Wednesday, June 22nd will be given a dividend of 0.0675 per share by the investment management company on Thursday, June 30th.
+This represents a $0.81 annualized dividend and a yield of 6.63%.
+The ex-dividend date is Tuesday, June 21st.

-Gladstone Capital has a dividend payout ratio of 97.5% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
+Gladstone Capital has a dividend payout ratio of 97.5% indicating that its dividend is currently covered by earnings, but may not be in the future if the company’s earnings fall.
 Equities analysts expect Gladstone Capital to earn $0.80 per share next year, which means the company should continue to be able to cover its $0.78 annual dividend with an expected future payout ratio of 97.5%.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-BlackRock Inc. boosted its position in shares of Gladstone Capital by 4.2% in the fourth quarter.
-BlackRock Inc. now owns 227,598 shares of the investment management company’s stock worth $2,638,000 after acquiring an additional 9,184 shares during the last quarter.
-Morgan Stanley lifted its position in Gladstone Capital by 15.3% during the second quarter.
-Morgan Stanley now owns 210,688 shares of the investment management company’s stock valued at $2,408,000 after buying an additional 27,908 shares in the last quarter.
-UBS Group AG lifted its position in Gladstone Capital by 19.0% during the third quarter.
-UBS Group AG now owns 53,551 shares of the investment management company’s stock valued at $605,000 after buying an additional 8,537 shares in the last quarter.
-Royal Bank of Canada lifted its position in Gladstone Capital by 14.6% during the third quarter.
-Royal Bank of Canada now owns 25,481 shares of the investment management company’s stock valued at $289,000 after buying an additional 3,246 shares in the last quarter.
-Finally, Wells Fargo & Company MN lifted its position in Gladstone Capital by 38.3% during the fourth quarter.
-Wells Fargo & Company MN now owns 15,553 shares of the investment management company’s stock valued at $181,000 after buying an additional 4,306 shares in the last quarter.
-10.11% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Wells Fargo & Company MN raised its holdings in shares of Gladstone Capital by 79.4% during the second quarter.
+Wells Fargo & Company MN now owns 7,037 shares of the investment management company’s stock valued at $80,000 after purchasing an additional 3,115 shares during the period.
+Royal Bank of Canada raised its holdings in shares of Gladstone Capital by 14.6% during the third quarter.
+Royal Bank of Canada now owns 25,481 shares of the investment management company’s stock valued at $289,000 after purchasing an additional 3,246 shares during the period.
+UBS Group AG raised its holdings in shares of Gladstone Capital by 19.0% during the third quarter.
+UBS Group AG now owns 53,551 shares of the investment management company’s stock valued at $605,000 after purchasing an additional 8,537 shares during the period.
+Morgan Stanley raised its holdings in shares of Gladstone Capital by 15.3% during the second quarter.
+Morgan Stanley now owns 210,688 shares of the investment management company’s stock valued at $2,408,000 after purchasing an additional 27,908 shares during the period.
+Finally, BlackRock Inc. increased its position in shares of Gladstone Capital by 4.2% during the fourth quarter.
+BlackRock Inc. now owns 227,598 shares of the investment management company’s stock worth $2,638,000 after acquiring an additional 9,184 shares in the last quarter.
+Hedge funds and other institutional investors own 10.11% of the company’s stock.

 Gladstone Capital Corporation is a business development company specializing in lower middle market, growth capital, add on acquisitions, change of control, buy & build strategies, debt refinancing, debt investments in senior term loans, revolving loans, secured first and second lien term loans, senior subordinated loans, unitranche loans, junior subordinated loans, and mezzanine loans and equity investments in the form of common stock, preferred stock, limited liability company interests, or warrants.